ScsUndefined/elasticsearch-reference-cn/s11/03_01_match_query.md

 ## match_phrase_prefix

-The match_phrase_prefix is the same as match_phrase, except that it allows for prefix matches on the last term in the text.
+The `match_phrase_prefix` is the same as `match_phrase`, except that it allows for prefix matches on the last term in the text.
 For example:

 ```bash
 {